-Chemotherapy drugs may cause unpleasant side effects, but these can usually be well controlled with medicines and will usually go away once treatment has finished.
-Not all drugs cause the same side effects and some people may have very few.
-You can talk to your doctor or nurse about what to expect from the treatment that's planned for you.

-The main side effects are described here as well as some ways to reduce or control them.
+Chemotherapy drugs may cause unpleasant side effects, but these can usually be well controlled with medicines and they will usually go away once treatment has finished.
+Not all drugs cause the same side effects, and some people may have very few.
+You can talk to your doctor or nurse about what to expect from the treatment that is planned for you.
+We explain the main side effects here, as well as some ways to reduce or control them.